Jean Makaron: Early life and education

-Makaron was born in Rayak in the Beqaa Governorate on 7 June 1956.
+Makaron was born in Rayak in the Beqaa Governorate in 1956.
 Born in a prominent Catholic Melkite family, his father Wadih Makaron was mukhtar of Rayak from 1964 until 1996.

 He completed his university education at the Lebanese University where he graduated with a bachelor's degree in Law, History and Political science in 1982 and obtained a master's degree in Public law.
 From 1987 to 1992, Makaron was a lecturer at the Lebanese University, during which time he also received a doctorate in Public Law.

 Diplomatic career

 Makaron began his diplomatic career as an attaché the Ministry of Foreign Affairs in 1992 before being deployed on foreign mission to the Lebanese Embassy in London.